smattymatty/mathew-storm-site/writing_content/metis-wisdom-consumed/Chapter 1 - The Voice in the Chaos.md

 "I don't know," Metis admitted.
 "But someone has to try."

 "Why you?"
 The question was gentle, but Metis heard what her sister wasn't saying: You're not a soldier.
 You're not a warrior god with lightning in your hands.
 You're just you, and you're walking into a war camp to tell angry, traumatized gods that they're fighting wrong.

 "Because I can see what they can't," Metis said simply.
 "Not the future, I'm not an oracle.
-Just... patterns.
+I just see patterns.
 Consequences.
 The way decisions ripple outward."
 She gestured at the map.
 "Chronos was a rebel once too.
 He overthrew his own father.
-And now he's become the same thing he fought against, because he never asked what comes after the victory."
+And now he's become the same thing he fought against, because he never asked what comes after."

 "And you think Zeus will?"

 "I think he's young enough that the question might still matter to him."
 Metis started rolling up the maps, her movements precise and careful.
-"I think he's desperate enough to listen to someone who offers him a different path.
-And I think-" She paused, choosing her words carefully.
-"I think if no one teaches him mercy now, while he's still learning how to be king, then we've just trading one tyrant for another."
+"And I think-" She paused, choosing her words carefully.
+"I think we might just be trading one tyrant for another."

 Movement in the other tents now: Styx stirring, young Hecate's voice murmuring something about breakfast.
 Soon they'd all be awake, and Metis would need to be the leader again: confident, certain, the one with the plan.
 She allowed herself these few minutes of honesty with her sister, because once the sun rose, doubt was a luxury she couldn't afford.

 "You're afraid of him," Pallas observed.

 "I'm afraid for him."
 Metis secured the maps with practiced efficiency.
-"I'm afraid of what happens when angry boys become powerful kings.
-I'm afraid of watching someone with potential for greatness choose fear instead.
+"I'm afraid of watching someone with potential for greatness choose fear instead.
 I'm afraid-" She stopped, surprised by the tightness in her own throat.
 "I'm afraid of planting seeds in soil that's already been poisoned."

 "Then why do it?"

 "Because maybe it hasn't been.
 Not completely.
 Not yet."
-Metis stood, brushing dirt from her knees.
+Metis stood and gazed toward the horizon.
 Through the gap in the eastern ridge, dawn was beginning to break - red and gold bleeding across the sky.
 "Because someone has to try.
 And because-"

 She thought of all the places she'd traveled, all the small victories she'd already won.
-The deserters she'd given choice to.
+The deserter she'd given choice to.
 The refugees she'd protected.
 The soldiers she'd taught to see enemies as people rather than problems to be eliminated.
 Seeds planted in a dozen different places, most of which would never grow.
 But some might.
 Some had to.

 "Because mercy isn't weakness," Metis finished.
 "It's strategy.
 And I'm very good at strategy."